cjduffett/MATLAB-Independent-Projects/README.txt

 MATLAB-Independent-Projects

-This repository contains independent projects that I have developed as a student and instructor of MATLAB at Boston University.
+This repository contains projects that I have developed independently (unless otherwise noted) as a student of and Teaching Assistant for "EK 127: Introduction to Engineering Computation Using MATLAB" at Boston University.
 ________________________________________________________________________________________
 Tic Tac Toe:
 ________________________________________________________________________________________